A survey on knowledge-enhanced multimodal learning: Graphs

 More specifically, each node $v \in \mathcal{V}$ of a graph $\mathcal{G}$ is initialized with a random embedding $h_0$ and the following hidden embedding states $h_v$ are computed via a local transition function \textit{f} such that:

-where $x_v$ are the features corresponding to the node $v$, $x_{co[v]}$ are the edge features connected to $v$, $h_{N_v}$ are the embedding states of the neighbors of $v$ and $x_{N_v}$ their features.
+where $x_v$ are the features of the node $v$, $x_{co[v]}$ are the edge features connected to $v$, $h_{N_v}$ are the embedding states of the neighbors of $v$ and $x_{N_v}$ are their features.
 The output is given from a local output function \textit{g}:

-\textbf{Graph Convolutional Networks (GCN)} are a variant of convolutional neural networks operating on graphs.
+\textbf{Graph Convolutional Networks (GCNs)} are a variant of CNNs operating on graphs.
 However, different than images, graphs contain unordered nodes with varying numbers of connections.
 Given a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathcal{X})$, the GCN receives as an input the feature matrix $\mathcal{X}$ containing node features, and an adjacency matrix $\mathcal{A}$ representing the graph structure.
 The convolution operation is generalized so that the representation of a current node is obtained by aggregating its own features, as well as the features of its neighbors.
 A non-linear transformation is then applied on the aggregated features.
-Many approaches stack multiple convolutional layers so that feature information from further neighborhoods can be received. \cite{gcn, gnn3}
+Many approaches stack multiple convolutional layers so that feature information from further neighborhoods can be received \cite{gcn, gnn3}.

 GCNs can effectively be applied on relational data and serve a variety of relevant downstream tasks.
-Relational Graph Convolutional Networks (R-GCNs) consist a GCN variant for relation-specific encodings for KGs, i.e. encodings depending on edge directivity and type.
-Therefore, different weights will be assigned to different relationships. \cite{rgcn}
+Relational Graph Convolutional Networks (R-GCNs) comprise a GCN variant for relation-specific encodings for KGs, i.e. encodings depending on edge directivity and type.
+Therefore, different weights will be assigned to different relationships \cite{rgcn}.

 \textbf{Graph Attention Networks (GATs)} are based on attention mechanisms, which have the ability of handling variable sized inputs.
-Therefore attention mechanisms could be applied successfully for the representations of graphs containing nodes with different edge degrees.
+Therefore, attention mechanisms could be applied successfully for the representation of graphs containing nodes with different edge degrees.
 Indeed, self-attention allows each node to attend to its neighbors, thus computing the hidden encoding.
-This process can be parallelized for neighboring pairs, independently of graph structure. \cite{gat}
+This process can be parallelized for neighboring pairs, independently of graph structure \cite{gat}.